OWASP/secure-coding-practices-quick-reference-guide/es/README.md

 ```

 There is a dependency on having a *tex installed that will provide pdflatex for the PDF output.
+For example with MacOS the command `brew install basictex` can be used.

 [issues]: https://github.com/OWASP/www-project-secure-coding-practices-quick-reference-guide/issues/new